zehengl/yyc-library-review/README.md

 ![coding_style](https://img.shields.io/badge/code%20style-black-000000.svg)

-An aggreation of your data in Calgary Public Library
+An aggregation of your data in Calgary Public Library

 ## Environment